microsoft/FHIR-Converter/docs/how-to-guides/configuration-settings.md

 ### Azure Container App

-The provided [deployment options](deployment-options.md) setup the FHIR converter service to run on Azure Container Apps, which is configured with basic settings intended for testing.
+The provided [deployment options](deployment-options.md) set up the FHIR converter service to run on an Azure Container App, which is configured with basic settings intended for testing.
 Azure Container Apps offers various configurable options for your app, that you can update to better suit your requirements:

 * To manage hardware requirements that meet your workload requirements, refer [Workload profiles](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview)